Also called: Influenza

 Can the flu be prevented?

-The best way to prevent the flu is to get flu vaccine every year.
+The best way to prevent the flu is to get a flu vaccine every year.
 But it's also important to have good health habits like covering your cough and washing your hands often.
 This can help stop the spread of germs and prevent the flu.

 Centers for Disease Control and Prevention